MicrosoftDocs/memdocs/autopilot/add-devices.md

 - Windows 10
 - Windows Holographic, version 2004

 You can perform Windows Autopilot device registration within your organization by manually collecting the hardware identity of devices (hardware hashes) and uploading this information in a comma-separated-values (CSV) file.
 Capturing the hardware hash for manual registration requires booting the device into Windows.
 So, this process is primarily for testing and evaluation scenarios.

+You can manually register 500 devices per CSV though the portal.
+Before proceeding with additional devices, check that the previous batch has been successfully registered.
+If you are transferring devices hashes from one tenant to another tenant, please use this blog post for additional guidance: [Support tip: How to transfer Windows Autopilot devices between tenants](https://techcommunity.microsoft.com/t5/intune-customer-success/support-tip-how-to-transfer-windows-autopilot-devices-between/ba-p/3920555).

 Device owners can only register their devices with a hardware hash.
 Other methods (PKID, tuple) are available through OEMs or CSP partners.